 Eduardo: Making clients and friends happy beyond belief by giving them the opportunity to see some very special birds, the responsibility as a whole, the chance to be a crucial factor in the success of their holiday, teaching and showing people things that they may not know, traveling to new places, meeting great people, and making good friends, all while having a chance to increase my bird list!

 John: Your life motto and how you apply this to your day-to-day life?

 Eduardo: I don’t really have one, but something I like to tell myself when things get difficult is that “no pain, no gain”, a famous quote from the Rocky Balboa movies, which essentially means that no matter how difficult or hard life may get, you have to give it your best!

-John: The top five birds you want to see the most?
+John: The five birds you want to see the most?

-Eduardo: Only five?
-Well, Great Grey Owl, Snowy Owl, Gyrfalcon, Shoebill, and Philippine Eagle, among many more!
+Eduardo: Well, Great Grey Owl, Gyrfalcon, Shoebill, and Philippine Eagle, among many more!